HypeCheck

 What the Science Says

-Invertase is a digestive enzyme that breaks down sucrose (table sugar) into glucose and fructose.
-In one clinical trial, apple juice treated with invertase and other enzymes reduced post-meal blood sugar spikes by 68% and insulin response by 47% in adults with impaired fasting glucose — but this was a food-processing application, not a swallowed supplement.
-Most research on invertase involves soil science, plant biology, and food manufacturing rather than human health.
+Invertase is a digestive enzyme that splits sucrose (table sugar) into glucose and fructose.
+In one clinical trial, apple juice treated with invertase (alongside other enzymes) significantly reduced post-meal blood sugar and insulin spikes in adults with impaired fasting glucose.
+As a food enzyme, it is also evaluated for safety by regulatory bodies like EFSA.
+Its role as a standalone dietary supplement for human health has very limited direct clinical evidence.

 What It Doesn't Do